Proportion of each country’s population cooking with solid fuels in 2023. Hover or tap to explore the data.

 Household Air Pollution Trends

 Progress has been slower in Africa.
-In several countries including Burundi, Mali, Tanzania, and Uganda, more than 90% of the population still relies on solid fuels for cooking.
+In 24 African countries, over 90% of the population is exposed to HAP from cooking with solid fuels.
 Several African countries have seen a rise in the number of people exposed to HAP despite achieving a reduction in the percentage of households relying on solid fuels.
 This is because population growth outpaced reductions in the use of solid fuels.

 The solution to addressing household air pollution is simple and its impact is clear: improve access to clean cooking and improve public health.
 However, the experience from countries shows that major improvements in access to, and use of clean energy for cooking and heating can only be achieved through sustained government action through, for instance, implementation of the UN Sustainable Development Goal (SDG) target 7.1.2 (ensure access to clean energy in homes).
 Additionally, reducing use of solid fuels for cooking can also help reduce short-lived climate pollutants.

-Change in household air pollution exposure levels from 2010–2020 (left) and deaths attributable to HAP from 2010–2021 (right) in the 17 countries with more than 50 million people and at least 10% of their population cooking with solid fuels.
+Change in household air pollution exposure levels from 2010-2023 (left) and deaths attributable to household air pollution from 2010-2023 (right) in the 20 most populous countries.
 Exposures and deaths have decreased in many countries but remain high in much of Africa.

-Change in household air pollution exposure levels from 2010–2020 (left) and deaths attributable to HAP from 2010–2021 (right) in the 17 countries with more than 50 million people and at least 10% of their population cooking with solid fuels.
+Change in household air pollution exposure levels from 2010-2023 (left) and deaths attributable to household air pollution from 2010-2023 (right) in the 20 most populous countries.
 Exposures and deaths have decreased in many countries but remain high in much of Africa.